johngrahamreynolds/Physics/Solutions/README.md

     *A First Course in String Theory*, the [book](https://www.cambridge.org/us/academic/subjects/physics/theoretical-physics-and-mathematical-physics/first-course-string-theory-2nd-edition?format=HB&isbn=9780521880329) by Barton Zwiebach (MIT): Ch.1 - Ch.
 3

-    - An modestly sophisticated introduction to String Theory, based on a course taught to upper-level undergraduates at MIT.
+    - A modestly sophisticated introduction to String Theory, based on a course taught to upper-level undergraduates at MIT.